5 Day Glacier National Park to Yellowstone Itinerary

 Hike to Hidden Lake at Logan Pass

-Hidden Lake Glacier National Park_STOCK-U
+Hidden Lake Trail Glacier National Park

 The GTTSR crosses the Continental Divide at Logan Pass and as you’d expect, it’s spectacular.
 The drive itself is just as spectacular, actually, about one hour from West Glacier.